(A) This rule and its supplemental rules describe the process for requesting and establishing a support order.

 (c) The administrative officer issues a JFS 07774, "CSEA Administrative Order - Establishment of Paternity" (effective or revised effective date as identified in rule 5101:12-40-99 of the Administrative Code).

-(F) The CSEA must establish a child support order or serve process necessary to begin action to establish a child support order within ninety days of locating the non-custodial parent.
+(F) The CSEA shall establish a child support order or serve process necessary to begin action to establish a child support order within ninety days of locating the non-custodial parent.
 The determination of a father and child relationship is included in the ninety-day timeframe.
 The inability of the CSEA to complete service of process, which would preclude the establishment of a child support order, shall be documented to show that periodic repeated efforts to serve process were taken relative to the criteria defining diligent efforts described in rule 5101:12-30-10 of the Administrative Code.

 (1) Seventy-five per cent of all cases within six months; and